Mouth breathing

 Mouth breathing, medically known as chronic oral ventilation, is long-term breathing through the mouth.
 It often is caused by an obstruction to breathing through the nose, the innate breathing organ in the human body.
-Chronic mouth breathing may be associated with illness.
-The term "mouth-breather" has developed a pejorative slang meaning.
+However, by the early 20th century, the term "mouth-breather" had developed a pejorative slang meaning connoting a stupid person.

 Etymology

 In the early 20th century, "mouth-breather" was a technical term used by doctors to describe children who were breathing through their mouths due to an underlying medical condition.
-English lexicographer Jonathon Green notes that by 1915, the phrase "mouth-breather" had developed a pejorative connotation within English slang, defined as a "stupid person."
-Currently, the Macmillan Dictionary defines the term "mouth breather" as a pejorative noun that is used to mean "a stupid person."
+English lexicographer Jonathon Green notes that by 1915, the phrase "mouth-breather" had developed a pejorative connotation within English slang, defined as a "stupid person".
+Currently, the Macmillan Dictionary defines the term "mouth breather" as a pejorative noun that is used to mean "a stupid person".

-Cause of inability for nasal breathing

-Jason Turowski, MD of the Cleveland Clinic states that "we are designed to breathe through our noses from birth — it's the way humans have evolved."
-Infants for example in the first six to twelve months of postnatal can only use their noses to breathe unless crying is involved.
-Thus, the impact of chronic mouth breathing on health is a research area within orthodontics (and the related field of myofunctional therapy) and anthropology.
-It is classified into three types: obstructive, habitual, and anatomic.